cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ##  Data Collection and Data Services

-Data collection technology is the foundation of building data repository for network digital twin.
+Data collection technology is the foundation of building data repository for Network Digital Twin.
 Target driven mode should be adopted for data collection from heterogeneous data sources.
-The type, frequency and data collection method shall meet the requirements of the network digital twin application.
+The type, frequency and data collection method shall meet the requirements of the Network Digital Twin application.
 Whenever building network models for a specific network application, the required data can be efficiently obtained from the data repository.